Albuquerque and Santa Fe Car Accident Attorney

 The dangers of driving drunk have been well-documented for decades.
 Even so, some drivers choose to get behind the wheel while drunk or under the influence of drugs.
 Drunk drivers often erratically change speeds, weave in and out of traffic and even drive on the wrong side of the road, putting everyone else on the road at serious risk.
 Drunk drivers also frequently cause fatal car accidents.
 Each year, roughly 30 percent of traffic fatalities in New Mexico are caused by drunk drivers.

-Drunk driving accidents might seem straightforward but they often turn out to be much more complicated than many people first expect.
-That’s because you often need to prove that the drunk driver was responsible for your car accident.
+Drunk driving crashes might seem straightforward but they often turn out to be much more complicated than many people first expect.
+That’s because you often need to prove that the drunk driver was responsible for your collision.
 That’s why you need a car accident lawyer your side, fighting for your rights.
-Our investigation often includes eyewitness reports, police reports and anything in the other driver’s statements that indicates that he or she was intoxicated at the time of the accident.
+Our investigation often includes eyewitness reports, police reports and anything in the other driver’s statements that indicates that he or she was intoxicated at the time of the crash.
 We also often track down the person who supplied the driver with alcohol.
 Depending on the circumstances, that individual may be liable for damages as well.
 Simply contact us.
 We’ll take care of everything.

 Leaving the scene of a car accident is a serious crime in New Mexico, and there’s never a good reason to do it.
 Still, some drivers choose to drive away instead of stopping to exchange insurance information, as required by law.
 Why would another driver flee the scene of an accident?
 Sometimes, it’s because they don’t have a driver’s license.
 Other times, they have an outstanding arrest warrant or they’re in the midst of some other illegal activity.